What is a VO2max Test?

 Without an objective measurement of our fitness level, most of us are unsure of the right intensity at which we should be training.
 Training at a randomly selected intensity can lead to under-training or over-training, which may lead to reduced performance or injury.

 Your predicted aerobic and anaerobic thresholds

-This information allow us to predict training zones of varying intensities to optimise your training programme, and maximise your training benefits.
+This information allows us to predict training zones of varying intensities to optimise your training programme and maximise your training benefits.

 Who can benefit from the test?

 The test is suitable for endurance athletes seeking improvement in their running performance.
 Due to the high intensity of the test, you should preferably be someone who is already running consistently and have achieved a certain level of fitness.
 As a guideline, you should have already been running at least 30 minutes, 3 times per week, for the past 12 weeks.

 Towards the end of the test, you may experience nausea, giddiness, breathlessness and fatigue as you would have exerted maximal effort.
 These feelings are usually transient.
 You can, however, request to terminate the test at any time.
 If you have concerns about your health, please consult your doctor or a Sport and Exercise physician before undergoing the test.
 You can make an appointment to see our sports physician at the SSMC@CGH

 What are the risks associated with this test?

 Some of the possible risks include chest pain, allergic reactions, abnormal heart rhythm, abnormal blood pressure response, heart attack and stroke.
 However, the chance of this happening in an average patient is approximately 1 in 10,000.

 Will I receive my report on the same day that I perform the test?